The moment AI finishes your app

 Three things then happen that tutorials don't warn you about:

-- Your AI coding assistant reads it.
+- Your AI coding helper reads it.
 Claude Code, Cursor,

-Windsurf, Copilot — all of them index project files as context.
+Windsurf, Copilot — all of them index project files for

-.envis a file in the project; it gets included.
-Your API keys end up inside the model's context window on every request, and sometimes in conversation logs. - You accidentally commit it.
+.envis a file in the project.
+It gets included.
+Your API keys end up inside the model's context window on every request, and sometimes in chat logs. - You commit it by mistake.
 One

 Any one of the three is enough for an attacker to start billing your credit card against your OpenAI account.

-The structural fix is to never let the plaintext .env exist on
+The fix is structural: never let the plain .env exist on

-memory only, and pass them to your app via environment variables at
+them in memory only, and pass them to your app as environment

 # 1. Install once